Sicily with Kids: Etna, Beaches, and the Best of Italian Island Life

 Day 6: Drive Across to Agrigento

 Stop at the Valley of the Temples - one of the best-preserved Greek temple complexes in the world, just outside Agrigento.
-Wander among the seven golden limestone temples in a parklike setting.
+Wander among seven golden limestone temples in a parklike setting.
 Easy walking, mostly flat, kid-friendly.
-Buy tickets online to skip the line.
+Buy tickets online to skip the queue.
 Plan 3 hours plus lunch.

 The town of Agrigento itself is mostly skippable for families.
 Drive on to your beach base for the next leg.